AmineHazi/AmineHazi/README.md

 - 👋 Hi, I’m @AmineHazi
-- 👀 I’m interested in Coding and AI and i am trying to learn more !
+- 👀 I’m interested in Coding and Cyber Seucrity and i am trying to learn more !
-- 🌱 I’m currently learning C-C++ and java
 - 💞️ I’m looking to collaborate on cyber security projects contact me if you're interested
 - 📫 How to reach me Amineahazi03@gmail.com